 More recently, she spent three and a half years working in the Equity & Inclusion department at Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), the world’s largest entertainment union.
 At SAG-AFTRA, she supported the implementation of a national diversity plan of action to achieve accurate representation of those groups historically excluded from the entertainment and news media.

 Becky currently serves as Employment Chair of Little People of America (LPA).
-She’s also a member of the Board of Advisors for the National Center on Disability and Journalism (NCDJ) at Arizona State University, Positive Exposure, and Verizon’s Disability Advisory Board.
+She’s also a member of the Board of Advisors for the National Center on Disability and Journalism (NCDJ) at Arizona State University, Positive Exposure, Providence College National Alumni Association Council and Understanding Our Differences.

 In high school, Becky took an interest in public speaking and participated in Forensics and Toastmasters clubs.
 While attending Providence College, she co-founded the Providence College chapter of Toastmasters International.
 Becky began her motivational speaking career in 2011.
 Since that time, she has spoken at over 400 venues, including schools, corporations, nonprofit organizations, and government agencies, throughout the United States, Canada, and Kenya.
 She was the keynote speaker in Nairobi, Kenya, where she helped launch the little people organization of Kenya in 2013.
 She delivered her first TEDx Talk in 2014 and her second in 2021.